 Explore the snowy peaks, ice-locked fjords and mighty blue glaciers of Spitsbergen, largest of the Svalbard islands.
-Setting off on amazing snowmobile journeys, you’ll experience the magic of winter in the High Arctic, renowned for the blue glow of the polar night and the dancing green lights of the aurora borealis.
-Our Svalbard Snowmobile Adventure combines breathtaking landscapes and exciting activities with a chance to stay in extraordinary wilderness lodges.
+Setting off on amazing snowmobile journeys, you’ll experience the magic of spring in the High Arctic as it awakens from the polar night.
+This is a time of renewal as the days lengthen eventually reaching 24-hour daylight in May.
+In March and into early April you can look out the aurora borealis at night.
+This snowmobile adventure combines breathtaking landscapes and exciting activities with a chance to stay in extraordinary wilderness lodges.

-- Experience the beauty and silence of the High Arctic during winter
+- Experience the beauty and silence of the High Arctic during spring

 - Snowmobile across the glaciers and ice-covered fjords of Spitsbergen